Varigarble/serial-number-format-validator/README.md

 #### How it's used:

-First, set the database filepath and name, and the folder where you want reports saved, in the .env file.
+First, set the database filepath and name, and the folder where you want reports saved, in a .env file.
 Next, run sam_gui.py, the input section.
 If starting with an empty database, the only option that will work is "Add Software Vendor." serial_formatter.py is configured to enforce correctly formatted serial number entries for the fictional companies Abalobadiah and OAuthDex, and correctly formatted product key entries for OAuthDex.
 The example database contains sample